 Installation ¶

-With everything in place you install the Windows service with this command
+With everything in place, you can install the Windows service with this command:

 testservice.exe install